-- a bio teaser that links to your about page
+- a bio teaser and photo that links to your about page

-- 1-4 ads that relate to products you have produced or a cause you support.
+- Ads that relate to products you have produced or a cause you support.
 Example: a cookbook you've written, a meal plan you sell, a non-profit you support, a fundraising event, a food tour you present, an event you are participating in etc.

 - Links to 2-4 posts on your blog that you want to draw more attention to - they can be your most popular posts, your most pinned posts if you want to tie into social media, or you can change them seasonally to highlight older posts that get lost.
 Example: in blueberry season highlight your blueberry recipes.

 - A related series of posts you've written: a series of tutorials on making bread, a series of reviews on street food, etc

 - a search box so readers can look for posts (and so you can look for posts too!)

 - Ads that are not related to you - either from your ad network or ads you sell to brands you work with

 These are just suggestions but the key is to make sure that whatever you choose, make sure it's working hard for you and that it makes for a good user experience for your reader.